mixonic/content-kit-editor/MOBILEDOC.md

 of opened markups.
 The `numberOfClosedMarkups` says how many markups should be closed at the end of a `value`.

-In addition to markups, text sections may contain [ATOMS](ATOMS.md).
+In addition to markups, markup sections may contain [ATOMS](ATOMS.md).
 Atoms have a `textTypeIdentifier` of 1 and contain a `atomTypeIndex`, text content and an `atomPayload` object which is arbitrary and passed through to the atom's implementation.